Judges 12: Lessons on Being a Spirit-Led Leader from the 8th through 11th Deliverers

 • Jephthah’s short six-year reign and his burial in an unidentified city.
 While other judges ruled a united Israel, Jephthah ruled only in Jordan for a mere six years: “7 Jephthah judged Israel six years.
 Then Jephthah the Gileadite died and was buried in one of the cities of Gilead.”
 (Jdgs.
 12:7).
 In the Bible, the number six is the number of mankind (Gen. 1:27).
 It is an incomplete number that also symbolizes the limitations on what mankind can achieve without God.
 Jephthah’s reign of six years symbolized the short and unstable peace that mankind can offer.
 By contrast, the type of peace that Jesus offers is permanent (Jo.
 16:33).
 Unlike other judges in this chapter, the exact city of Jephthah’s burial is not known.
 He was quickly forgotten because few ventured to pay their respects to him.
 His acts are recorded here merely to instruct us how not to act.

 • God sometimes works through believers, even when their conduct is unrighteous.
 Many feel tempted to whitewash or ignore Jephthah’s actions.
 Some reason that he would not have been a deliverer or listed in the book of Hebrews for his faith if he were really that bad of a leader.
-Yet, God can confirm a message by repeating it twice.
+But God can confirm a message by repeating it twice.
 In the Bible, two is a number of confirmation (2 Cor.
 13:1).
 He gives us the dual examples of Gideon and Jephthah to show us that He sometimes works through believers despite their lack of righteousness.
 These men also give us a glimpse of how the self-righteous acts of mankind appear to God.
 They are but filthy rags to Him: “For all of us have become like one who is unclean, and all our righteous deeds are like a filthy garment; and all of us wither like a leaf, and our iniquities, like the wind, take us away.”
 (Is.
 64:6).
 Consider the number of parallels between Gideon and Jephthah while serving as God’s deliverers: “Both [accounts] open with a confrontation between God and Israel.
 (6:7-10; 10:6-16.)
 Both men begin as nobodies and become tyrants in Israel.
 Both are empowered by the Spirit of God, an event that is immediately recognized by the rallying of the troops.
 (6:34-35; 11:29.)
 Both follow up the divine empowerment with expressions of doubt.
 (6:36-40; 11:30-31.)
 Both win a spectacular victory over the enemy.
 (7:19-25; 11:32-33.)
 Both engage in confrontations with jealous Ephramites after the battle has been won.
 (8:1-3; 12:1-6.)
 Both brutalize their countrymen.
 (8:4-17; 12:4-6.)”
 (Daniel Block, The New American Commentary: An Exegetical and Theological Exposition of Holy Scripture, Judges, Ruth, Vol. 6, B & H Publishing Group 1999 p.
 342-3).
 Jephthah also has a number of parallels to the counterfeit deliverer Abimelech, Gideon’s son: “Both he and Abimelech are born of secondary (probably foreign) wives (8:31; 11:1) and surround themselves with brigands and good-for-nothings.
 (9:4; 11:3.)
 Both are opportunists who negotiate their way into leadership positions.
 (9:1-6; 11:4-11.)
 Both seal the agreement with their subjects in a formal ceremony at a sacred shrine.
 (9:6; 11:11.)
 Both turn out to be brutal rulers, slaughtering their own relatives (9:5; 11:34-40) and engaging their countrymen in battle.
 (9:26-35.)
 Despite these similarities, Jephthah and Abimelech are separated by one major difference: Abimelech is nothing more than a destroyer; Jephthah is a deliverer.”
 (Id. at 343).
 The lesson for believers is not to become prideful if God does a good work through you.
 His work may be done to fulfill His will despite your conduct, not because of it.
 Jesus is the only real deliverer of mankind.

 • God sometimes hands a people to the leader they deserve to have them turn to Him.
 The elders of Gilead selected Jephthah to be their deliverer because they liked his violent reputation (Jdgs.
 11:1-8).
-Yet, God warns: “Do not envy a man of violence and do not choose any of his ways.”
+But God warns: “Do not envy a man of violence and do not choose any of his ways.”
 (Prov.
 3:31).
 If the elders had prayed, God would have likely appointed someone else.
 To teach the people to turn to Him, He gave them the violent ruler that they wanted: “Therefore God gave them over in the lusts of their hearts to impurity, . . ..”
 (Ro.
 1:24(a)).
 “As Jotham had so eloquently expressed in his fable (9:7-15), this people has received the leader they deserve.
 This son of a harlot embodies all that is wrong in spiritually harlotrous Israel. . . .
 In the end Jephthah may have solved the Ammonite crisis, but he left his own nation in a worse state than he found it (or it had found him).
 The people once united under Moses and Joshua were disintegrating under the cancer of jealousy, which exposed the raw nerves of linguistic, tribal and spiritual division.
 Israel had become as fragmented as the Canaanite population they were commanded to expunge.”
 (Block p.
 386).
 This lesson should also give believers pause about the secular and immoral leaders that they elect.
 God sometimes allows the people to pick the leaders they deserve to teach them a lesson.
 Do you make a candidate’s views on the Bible your own “Shibboleth” test for voting?

 • Be patient in waiting for God’s guidance in finding a leader.
 How can believers avoid picking a Jephthah to lead them?
 First, the Holy Spirit must guide the process (Jo.
 14:16-18, 26).
 Believers must also be patient and trust in God’s timing.
 Selecting a leader must never be done in haste: “do not lay hands upon anyone too hastily and thereby share responsibility for the sins of others; keep yourself free from sin.”
 (1 Tim.
 5:22).
 Second, a prospective leader must be content (1 Tim.
 6:6-9).
 A man seeking to manipulate others into power like Jephthah did is an obvious red flag.
 Third, the leader must be “above reproach, the husband of one wife, temperate, prudent, respectable, hospitable, able to teach.”
 (1 Tim.
 3:2).
 In other words, the leader also must not be “addicted to wine or be pugnacious, but gentle, peaceable, free from the love of money.”
 (1 Tim.
 3:3; 6:6-10).
 Jephthah’s violent reputation should have disqualified him from the beginning.
 Fourth, he must also manage his own household well (1 Tim.
 3:4).
 Jephthah’s unstable family life turned him into the violent and vengeful man that he was.
 Fifth, the leader must also not be a new convert (1 Tim.
 3:6).
 Jephthah’s sacrifice of his daughter shows that he was an idolater and unfamiliar with the Word.
 Sixth, the leader must also lead by being a servant to others (1 Tim.
 6:2).
 Jephthah was motivated by his own self-interest.
 Finally, you will also know a godly leader by his fruits (Matt.
 7:16, 20).
 Jephthah’s fruits were of the flesh.
 Thus, Jephthah failed every test to be a leader.